OneLove: Controversies

-UEFA Euro 2020
+UEFA Men's Euro 2020

-Manuel Neuer

-Germany captain Manuel Neuer wore a rainbow armband inspired by the campaign throughout Euro 2020 and at a pre-tournament friendly.
-UEFA initially opened an investigation of Neuer and the German Football Association, suggesting his armband was a breach of political neutrality; the investigation closed with the determination that "the armband has been assessed as a team symbol for diversity and thus for a 'good cause.'"

-In the Germany match against England at Wembley, after the investigation was dropped, Neuer continued to wear his rainbow armband and England captain Harry Kane wore the OneLove armband.
-The match fell during June, a Pride Month; Kane had worn rainbow armbands on other occasions to no controversy, particularly in the Premier League for Tottenham, during Pride events.

-Netherlands 0–2 Czech Republic

-Rejection of the armband was first seen in 2021, when Wijnaldum wore it in a Euro 2020 match against the Czech Republic that was held in Budapest, Hungary.
+Rejection of the armband was first seen in 2021, when Wijnaldum wore it in a Men's Euro 2020 match against the Czech Republic that was held in Budapest, Hungary.
 The Hungarian government had shortly before passed a law that banned mentions of homosexuality and transgender issues in education.
 Dutch fans had also been stopped from taking rainbow flags into the stadium fan zone; UEFA said that any restrictions were made by local security and that it welcomed rainbow Pride symbols, adding that it had informed the Hungarian Football Federation that "rainbow-colored symbols are not political and in line with UEFA's #EqualGame campaign, which fights against all discrimination, including against the LGBTQI+ community, such flags will be allowed into the stadium."